egorzekov/cv/README.md

 Some thoughts that can describe me better:
  - Producing business value is a top priority.
  - Always think about scalability and logic reuse.
- - Listen first, then think and say after.
+ - Listen first, then think and say only after that.
  - Deny only in case you have something to offer.
- - Even if no one would like to say a truth, it's the best time to do it for you.
+ - Even if no one would like to tell the truth, it's the best time for you to do it.
  - Always try to solve a problem by yourself.
 At least initially.
  - Don't be afraid to ask questions.